This file was last updated on June 30, 2014

 The second phase, which has led in the 1980s and 1990s to restructuring of the civil service and the administration of welfare, was called the "new public management".
 It has three main elements:

 In recent years, the work of many central government agencies serving government, like the DWP's information technology services or the DoH's laboratories, have been privatised or contracted out; the main role of the agencies that remain is direct service provision to the public.
+The National Health Service in England was reformed in 2012 to permit a higher level of 'commissioning', or purchase of external services.

 The powers of the Scottish Government are devolved from Westminster.
 There are devolved powers, which are delegated to the Scottish Government, and reserved powers, which are retained by Westminster.
 Devolved powers include health, housing, social care, education, local government and civil law.
 Reserved powers include social security and nearly all taxation.